UQ-PAC/BASIL/docs/il-cfg.md

 Successors are easily derived but predecessors are not stored with their successors.
 Furthermore `ProcedureExit`, and `CallReturn` are not inherently present in the IL.

-In code we have a set of Calls, and Gotos present in the IL; these form the edges.
-Then all vertices in the CFG store a list of references to their set of incoming and outgoing edges.
+In code we have a set of Calls, and Gotos present in the IL: these define the edges from themselves to their target.

+Then all vertices in the CFG---that is all Commands, Blocks, and Procedures in the IL---store a list of references to their set of incoming and outgoing edges.
 In a sense the 'id's in the formulation above  become the JVM object IDs.

+For Blocks and Procedures this means a `Set` of call statements.
+For Commands this means they are stored in their block in an intrusive linked list.

 Specifically this means we store

-    Statement:
+    Command:
         - reference to parent block
         - procedure to find the next or previous statement in the block
+        - IntrusiveListElement trait inserts a next() and previous() method forming the linked list

     Block
         - reference to parent procedure